BastienFaivre/katacoda-scenarios/github-actions-optimization/step1.md

 - Clone the forked repository in the katacoda environment and work in the web browser

     You can clone the repository in the katacoda shell using the HTTPS link.
-Then work on the provided VSCODE editor.
+Then work on the provided VSCode editor.
 To be able to commit and push the code, you need to generate an authorization token in your GitHub account settings.
 Please follow [this tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to generate the access token.
 Note: make sure to select the *repo* section in the permissions.
 Afterwards, each time you want to push, you need to specify your GitHub username and give the access token as password.

     > NOTE: SAVE THIS TOKEN TO A FILE SOMEWHERE!
 You can only view it once.
 Make sure to delete it after the tutorial.